-No matter which media outlet you get your news from, they all seem to be discussing the same thing – the coronavirus.
+No matter which media outlet you get your news from, the world right now is focused on one topic – the coronavirus, or COVID-19.

 This new type of virus made its first contact humans in Wuhan, Hubei Province, China.
-It has since spread to other countries and while it has not been declared a pandemic, it’s still a concern for parents around the world.
+It has since spread to other countries and was declared a pandemic by the World Health Organization on March 11.
+Here in Michigan, as cases tick up, it’s a major concern for parents who want to keep their children safe.

 So, what do you need to know about the coronavirus?
-We spoke with an infectious disease specialist from Macomb and an internist from Detroit about the hype and what parents really need to know about this new infectious disease.
+We spoke with an infectious disease specialist from Macomb and an internist from Detroit about what parents need to know about this new infectious disease.

 “Coronavirus is a group of viruses that can affect your nose, sinuses and upper throat,” says Dr. Shaun Jayakar, internist from Ascension St. John in Detroit.
 “The 2019 novel coronavirus is a new respiratory virus, which causes respiratory infections ranging from mild to severe for humans.”